 - Secure space outside of your school for good weather days and explore space inside your school for the inclement or cold weather days

 Begin to announce to the student body, staff, and your families that you have limited space and are launching a fun fitness club.
 Morning announcements, flyers around school, social media, and newsletters proved very helpful when we launched our fitness club.
-I recommend the “limited space” verbiage because it is probably true that you can only host a certain number of kids (safe supervision) and it also adds a little positive pressure to sign-up quickly so as not to be left out of the limited number of spaces in the club.
+I recommend the “limited space” verbiage because it is probably true that you can only safely host a certain number of kids.
+It also adds a little positive pressure to sign-up quickly.

 Kick off the Fitness Club with all the energy, enthusiasm, and excitement that you can muster!
 We had a blast!
 Everything was meticulously planned for maximum activity and movement.
-We had the music pumping, actions planned for almost zero transition time, and the very best fun and active games that we could design so that the morning session (we chose mornings twice a week for our Fitness Club) was active and awesome for the students and staff.
+We had the music pumping, actions planned for almost zero transition time, and the very best fun and active games that we could design so that the morning session was active and awesome for the students and staff.
 Everyone couldn’t wait for day two!

 Additional components you can explore and expand with once your club is up and running: